zacnider/entrofhe/docs/examples/user/EntropyUserDecryption.md

 @notice Request entropy for enhanced decryption
 @param tag Unique tag for this request
-@return requestId Request ID from EntropyOracle
+@return requestId Request ID from encrypted randomness
 @dev Requires 0.00001 ETH fee

 @notice Store value with entropy enhancement and allow user to decrypt